-We are reducing our own footprint by running efficient operations across the world.Read more
+We are reducing our own footprint by running efficient operations all around the world.Read more

 Electrolux has a system in place to stay ahead of the most forward-thinking legislation on recycling.
 We have instated compliance schemes for handling the take-back and recycling of discarded appliances in all countries applying the WEEE Directive where Electrolux is fully represented.